Skip to main content

 To access it:

-From there, you can consult:
+From there you can consult:

-• Available endpoints across Holded modules:
+• Available endpoints across the different Holded modules: Sales, Inventory, Accounting, Treasury, Contacts, CRM, Projects.

 • Required parameters.

-• Request examples.
+• Call examples.

 • Responses and error codes.